 The video for “Nautical Disaster” can be seen here.

-I hope that you enjoyed this post and, if you have checked out all fifteen then, I hope you enjoyed the whole series.
-If you like what I did with these posts, let me know and, perhaps, I will be able to do something like this again with other Tragically Hip songs and stories.
+I hope that you enjoyed this post.
+If you have checked them all out then, I hope you enjoyed the whole series.
 For now, I will thank you for being here and reading my work.
 But, most of all, I will thank Gord Downie, Gord Sinclair, Paul Langlois, Johnny Fay and Rob Baker for making such good art.
-I am changed for the better because of your efforts and your personal and professional integrity.
-This series of fifteen posts doesn’t begin to say Thank You in the depth required but, it is a start.
+I am changed for the better because of their efforts and their personal and professional integrity.
+This series of posts doesn’t begin to say Thank You in the depth required but, it is a start.
 Thanks, Boys!
 I appreciate it all!